-- i.
-Agree, as between the Government and the non-federal sponsor, that the non-federal sponsor shall be considered the owner and operator of the project for the purpose of CERCLA liability or other applicable law, and to the maximum extent practicable, operate, maintain, repair, rehabilitate, and replace the project in a manner that will not cause liability to arise under applicable law; and - j.
+DAEN SUBJECT: Selma, Alabama, Flood Risk Management and Bank Stabilization i.
+Agree, as between the Federal Government and the non-federal sponsor, that the non-federal sponsor shall be considered the owner and operator of the project for the purpose of CERCLA liability or other applicable law, and to the maximum extent practicable, shall carry out its responsibilities in a manner that will not cause HTRW liability to arise under applicable law; and j.
 Comply with the applicable provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, Public Law 91-646, as amended, (42 U.S.C.
-4630 and 4655) and the Uniform Regulations contained in 49 C.F.R Part 24, in acquiring real property interests necessary for construction, operation, and maintenance of the project including those necessary for relocations, and placement area improvements; and inform all affected persons of applicable benefits, policies, and procedures in connection with said act. - 10.
-The recommendations contained herein reflect the information available at this time and current departmental policies governing formulation of individual projects.
+4630 and 4655) and the Uniform Regulations contained in 49 C.F.R Part 24, in acquiring real property interests necessary for construction, operation, and maintenance of the project including those necessary for relocations and placement area improvements; and inform all affected persons of applicable benefits, policies, and procedures in connection with said Act.

+9. The recommendations contained herein reflect the information available at this time and current departmental policies governing formulation of individual projects.
 These recommendations do not reflect program and budgeting priorities inherent in the formulation of national civil works construction program nor the perspective of higher review levels within the Executive Branch.
 Consequently, the recommendations may be modified before they are transmitted to the Congress as proposals for authorization and implementation funding.
-However, prior to transmittal to the Congress, the non-federal sponsor, the state, interested federal agencies and other parties will be advised of any modifications and will be afforded an opportunity to comment further.
+However, prior to transmittal to the Congress, the non-federal sponsor, the state, interested federal agencies, and other parties will be advised of any modifications and will be afforded an opportunity to comment further.